 Diet: Vegetarian

-Keyword: cake, limoncello, tres leches, tres leches cake, whipped cream
+Keyword: cake, individual tres leches cake, lemon tres leches cake, limoncello, mini tres leches cake, small tres leches cake, tres leches, tres leches cake, whipped cream

 Preheat oven to 350°F (177°C).
 Lightly butter or spray a 5×5-inch baking dish.

-In a medium bowl, beat the egg white with an electric mixer until foamy.
-Gradually add the sugar and continue beating until soft peaks form (about 3 minutes).
+Separate the egg, placing the white in a medium bowl.
+Beat the egg white with an electric mixer on medium speed until foamy.
+Gradually add the sugar and continue beating until soft peaks form, about 3 minutes.
+The tips should curl over when you lift the beaters.

-Beat in the egg yolk.
-Mix in half the flour mixture, then the milk, then the remaining flour, blending until smooth after each addition.
+Lightly whisk the egg yolk, then gently stir it into the whipped egg white until just combined.
+Fold in half the flour mixture, then the milk, then the remaining flour.
+Mix until just smooth after each addition.
+Do not overmix.

 Cover and refrigerate for at least 5 hours or overnight.